BrainDBD/Project-OOP-21/README.md

 ## How to play

-- Clone the repository and run the program using the build.bat file using the following commands: 'build', then 'main.exe' with CMD.
+- Clone the repository and run the program using the 'PlayGame.bat' file.

 ## Explaining the Code